GreatCowBASIC/Help/output/md/_define.md

                 End If
             End If
             If NODEF(AVRDX) Then
-                // This is NOT an Avrdx chip
+                // This is NOT an AVRDx chip
                 If DEF(AVR) Then
                     // This is an AVR
                     SCRIPTAN1CONSTANT =  AN1
                 End If
                 If DEF(PIC) Then
-                    // This is an AVR
+                    // This is a PIC
                     SCRIPTAN1CONSTANT =  ANA1
                 End If
             End If
-            // Now test for validate result
+            // Now validate the result
             If SCRIPTAN1CONSTANT = 0 Then
-                WARNING Script has determined that no valid ADC port exists, or, some other message End If
+                WARNING Script has determined that no valid ADC port exists, or some other message End If

     #endscript